“There’s no such thing as bad weather, just bad clothes.”

 THE LIGHTWEIGHT DENIM

-Your standard denim weight hovers around 14oz.
+Your standard raw denim weight hovers around 16oz.
 In the middle of summer, it’s not the smartest choice when it comes to pants.

-But for those that aren’t a huge fan of chinos or miss their denim blues, you’re in luck.
+For those that miss their denim blues in summer, you’re in luck.
 Brands like Bonobos and Naked and Famous have lightweight denim specifically for warmer months.
-Naked and Famous’ Featherweight denim is possibly the lightest pair on the market, clocking in at 5oz (about the same weight as an iPhone 6).

-Remember what Abe of Outlier said, it’s not about how light the fabric is, it’s about how open the weave is.
+Tip: Remember what Abe of Outlier said, it’s not about how light the fabric is, it’s about how open the weave is.
 While these light denim options are much better than your standards, they can still feel a lot warmer because denim, by nature, is a pretty tight weave.
-A great way to combat this is going a bit looser on your fit.
+A great way to combat this is going for a relaxed cut for a loose fit.

 OTHER GREAT OPTIONS